Greek Yogurt French Onion Dip (High-Protein)

 • Thinly slice 1/2 yellow onion.
 In a small skillet, heat 2 tablespoons light olive oil over low/medium heat.
 Add the onions and cook, stirring every few minutes, until soft and golden, about 25-30 minutes.
 Add the minced garlic cloves during the last minute or two until soft and fragrant.
 Transfer to a plate and let them cool slightly.

-• In a food processor or blender, combine the cooked onions, 1-1/2 cups Greek yogurt, 1/4 cup mayo, 2 cloves minced garlic, 1 tablespoon honey, 1 tablespoon Worcestershire sauce, 1/4 teaspoon salt, and a dash of black pepper.
+• In a food processor or blender, combine the cooked onions, 1-1/2 cups Greek yogurt, 1/4 cup mayo, 1 tablespoon honey, 1 tablespoon Worcestershire sauce, 1/4 teaspoon salt, and a dash of black pepper.
 Blend until smooth and creamy.
 Taste and adjust seasoning if needed.
 Chill for at least 30 minutes before serving.

 Video